seathasky/FF14-MAC_ModSupport/README.md

 ------------------------------------------------------------------------------------------------------------
 **STEP 6:** - Gshade:
 ------------------------------------------------------------------------------------------------------------
+<div align="center">IMPORTANT: A minority of gshade shaders will tank your performance.
+Avoid using the 2 clarity presets.</div>
 <div align="center"><h6>Install the Linux script of Gshade into your FF14 bottle.
 (It works in Mac too) https://gposers.com/gshade/<br><br>
-Warning: A minority of gshade shaders will tank your performance.
-Avoid using the 2 clarity presets.<br><br>
 Follow the gshade setup and use the prefix from your CX FF14 bottle.
 <p align="center">
 <img src="https://i.imgur.com/QCXIT69.png">